Curious Which Dance Pole Is Best For You?

 How To Get A Pole Dancers Body

-A dancer’s body is one of the most coveting items by men and women alike.
-We all want those long, lean, toned bodies of a dancer.
 The body of a pole dancer and the body of a ballet dancer have slight differences, but how they both got the body they have is quite similar.

+To fully understand how to get the pole dancers body, it would first be wise to understand how dancer’s in general, go about losing weight, building muscle, and training the body to move in certain ways.
 First, note that when you look at your average woman, even though she may be skinny, it doesn’t mean that she has the body of a dancer.
 She may not be toned and therefore you cannot see the lines of the muscular structure underneath her skin.

 Skinniness, in general, doesn’t equal a pole dancer’s body.
+So what does?

 Humans always have been and always will be adaptable creatures.
 Whatever daily demands are placed on the body, the body will react by compensating to handle them.
 When those demands are too much, then injury or illness ensues.
+If you think of a rock climber, they usually have very strong upper body muscles.
+That’s because they are using their arms to pull upward and climb things like cliffs.
+In the same way, when a woman is dancing on a pole, her body will adjust by gaining flexible muscle to perform the moves she is trying to do.

 There are pole dancing exercises you can do to promote your body to adjust faster so that a dancer could execute the pole dance moves sooner, however, nothing really causes the body to adapt and reshape quite like dancing itself.